Why is Mobile Testing important?

 - Verify the response time and integration of map with the application.

 - Verify the pins dropped on the map.
 Lock and unlock the phone.
 Count of pins should remain the same.
 Test the same by putting the map screen in the background.

 - Verify that highlight and press down effect should be there on buttons and links.
 The focus should be clearly visible and should be according to both Shape and size of the buttons, links, tabs, fields etc.

 - Verify for the memory issues (like crashes) for the app by leaving application ideal for a long time and then resuming it for testing.

 By executing the above-mentioned scenarios you can ensure stability and quality in your Android applications.

-At BugRaptors, we have professionals who perform mobile testing and are constantly helping our clients with their mobile applications.
+At BugRaptors, we have professionals who perform mobile testing services and are constantly helping our clients with their mobile applications.
 The team works on different tools to proceed with the testing process depending on the size and budget of the application.